-For our second Mystery we looked at the sea defences and coastal management that have been built in Hunstanton.
-There was a sea wall and groynes.
-The sea wall was made from thick concrete and the groynes were made of either concrete or wood.
-After looking at the sea defences we then started to measure the sand height either side of the groynes (both south and north).
-We found out that the sand was piled up higher on one side to stop longshore drift from happening.
-We can clearly say that Mrs Goggins is not worried about coastal erosion because the sea defences are there to protect her.
+For Mystery 2 we were tasked with writing our predictions for possible outcomes.
+We looked at the different sea defences and coastal management that have been built over the years which included a sea wall and groynes.
+The sea wall was built from thick concrete ensuring that it was strong enough to hold back the waves.
+The groynes were made of either concrete or wood.
+In our groups, we considered what materials each was made out of and also what was the most effective defence method.
+We measured the sand height either side of the groynes, both north and south and we found that the sand was piled higher on one side caused by longshore drift.
+From our findings, we could confidently say that Mrs Goggins does not need to be worried about coastal erosion because the sea defences are there to protect her.

-For our third mystery we collected seawater, poured it through some filter paper, and waited for the sand and mud to filter through.
-As the process was happening we were asked to describe the waves and how the sea looked that day.
-Then for our second experiment, we threw oranges into the sea to see which direction and how far it would travel.
-We found out that whichever way the orange went was the way the sea was going which was also the direction of the wind; this is a process called longshore drift.
+To solve the third mystery, we collected some seawater and poured it through filter paper, and watched as the sand and mud filtered through.
+As the process was occurring, we were asked to describe the waves and how the sea moved that day.
+For the second experiment, we launched oranges into the sea to determine which direction and how far they would travel.
+After a few minutes, someone from each group measured the distance it had travelled using a tape measure.
+The results showed that whichever direction the orange travelled in; was the same direction the sea was flowing in as dictated by the direction of the wind; this is a process called longshore drift.

-We all had an amazing day at Hunstanton and got a better view on why sea defences are important, how cliffs are protected, what longshore drift is and what life is like in Hunstanton.
+Overall, we all had an amazing day at Hunstanton and got a better view on why sea defences are important, how cliffs are protected, what longshore drift is and what life is like in Hunstanton.
 We think this was a great way to get a better understanding of the sea and how we can protect it.
-A big thank you to Mr Smith and the Geography Department, and the Year 7 tutors, for organising the trip.
+Thank you to Mr Smith, the Geography Department and the Year 7 tutors for organising the trip.”